Nick-Andrews/Foundery/README.md

 ## Managing the Logs
 The third menu link *FOUNDERY LOGS* shows what has been booked in the system.
 You can truncate this log and that will remove a booking from the system for any member.
 I need to develop more features on this page and will update these files when I get to it.

+# The Front End
+When your Foundery Calendar System is activated you will see a small blue representation of U+02296 UNICODE
+&#x2296;
+HEX CODE
+&#8854;
+HTML CODE
+&ominus;
+HTML ENTITY